HariSekhon/Knowledge-Base/linux.md

 - `mount -o ro` to avoid complexity of dual primary cluster filesystems
 - sync + async repl options
 - get check_drbd nagios plugin to see how far behind replica is, automatically catches up, low maintenance once set up

+## Distributions

+[Debian](debian.md) is the standard open source distribution, and it's derivative [Ubuntu](ubuntu.md).

+[Redhat](redhat.md) used to the standard enterprise distro but has killed its open source credentials and become legacy.

+Gentoo is discussed below

 ### Gentoo